Ron Pember

 Ronald Henry Pember (11 April 1934 – 8 March 2022) was an English actor, stage director and dramatist.
-In a career stretching over thirty years, he was a character actor in British television productions in the 1970s – 1980s, usually in bit-parts, or as a support playing a worldly-wise everyman.
+In a career stretching over thirty years, he was a character actor in British television productions in the 1970s and 1980s, usually in smaller parts or as a support playing a worldly-wise everyman.

-He played the role of Alain Muny in the 1970s BBC drama series Secret Army, and wrote a stage musical entitled Jack the Ripper (1974), about the Victorian murder spree in London in the late 1880s, which is regularly produced by amateur theatre groups and companies around the globe.
+Pember played the role of Alain Muny in the 1970s BBC drama series Secret Army.
+He also wrote Jack the Ripper (1974), a stage musical about the murder spree in London in the late 1880s, which is regularly produced by amateur theatre groups and companies around the world.

 Early life

-Pember was born in Plaistow, then in the county of Essex, on 11 April 1934, the son of Gladys and William Pember.
+Pember was born in Plaistow (at that time in the county of Essex) on 11 April 1934, the son of Gladys and William Pember.
 He received his formal education at Eastbrook Secondary Modern School, in Dagenham.

 In the mid-1950s, he enlisted as an Aircraftman with the Royal Air Force as part of the United Kingdom's National Service military training system, being stationed in Egypt.
-In the late 1950s, he was a member of a Bexhill-on-Sea repertory company The Penguin Players, which performed at the De La Warr Pavilion.
+In the late 1950s, he was a member of a Bexhill-on-Sea repertory company, The Penguin Players, which performed at the De La Warr Pavilion.

 Early career

-His London stage debut was in the role of 'Harry' in a production of Treasure Island at the Mermaid Theatre in 1959.
+His London stage debut was in the role of Harry in a production of Treasure Island at the Mermaid Theatre in 1959.
 He appeared in the musical Blitz! at the Adelphi Theatre in 1962.

-In 1961, Pember made his television debut in the bit-part as a wounded soldier in an episode of the series Looking About, entitled 'Florence Nightingale', subsequently appearing in the same year in the television play Looking for Frankie, and an episode of the police drama series Dixon of Dock Green.
+In 1961, Pember made his television debut in a bit part as a wounded soldier in an episode of the series Looking About, entitled 'Florence Nightingale', subsequently appearing in the same year in the television play Looking for Frankie, and an episode of the police drama series Dixon of Dock Green.
 He appeared in cinema for the first time in an uncredited role in the film The Pumpkin Eater (1964), and appeared in a dramatized television adaptation of Pilgrim's Progress (1967) in several roles.
-He also appeared in the cinema film Poor Cow (also 1967).
+He also appeared in the film Poor Cow (1967).

 From 1964 to 1968, he acted in several roles with the National Theatre Company in London, departing its troupe in 1969 to direct a tour of a production of Treasure Island in New York City, and several cities in Canada.
-He appeared in a bit-part of a "Corporal at a Railway Station" in the cinema film Oh, What a Lovely War (1969), and as a 'cobbler' in the cinema film Julius Caesar (1970).
+He appeared in a bit part as "Corporal at a Railway Station" in the film Oh, What a Lovely War (1969), and as a cobbler in the film Julius Caesar (1970).

+In 1978, he played character roles in the radio series Share and Share Alike (radio series).